Order of the Arrow Brotherhood Member

 Eagle Scout Project:

-As a Life Scout, I am currently working on my Eagle Scout project.
-This is the point in one's scout career where they develop a project to benefit a religious institution, school, or community organization, while demonstrating leadership to others to execute it.
-The goal of my project is to conduct interviews, in partnership with the Cumberland County Historical Society, with local veterans to hear their stories, and shine a spotlight on them.
+As a Life Scout, I completed my Eagle Scout Project.
+This is the highlight in one's scouting career where they develop a project to benefit a religious institution, school, or community organization, while demonstrating leadership to others to execute it.
+For my project I conducted interviews, in partnership with the Cumberland County Historical Society, with local veterans to hear their stories, and shine a spotlight on them.
 We owe a lot to them, as they risked their lives to fight for our country.
-I hope that through this project, a space can be created for them to share their stories, and also for people to realize how truly important they are to the world.
+My goal, through this project, was to create a space for them to share their stories, and also for people to realize how truly important they are to the world.

 Troop 171 at Hawk Mountain Scout Reservation (2019)

 Boiling Springs Foundry Day: My troop and I participate every year in Boiling Springs' annual Foundry Day Arts and Crafts Festival, which takes place the first Saturday of every June.
 We deliver water to the vendors and also routinely go around and replace trash bag liners inside full trash cans.

 Trash Cleanup: At least twice a year, the troop walks along a portion of PA-174 and picks up trash on and along the sides of the road.

 Memorial Day Flag Placement at the Cemetery: Every year on Memorial Day, we lay American flags on the graves of veterans at two cemeteries (Springville Cemetery and Mount Zion Cemetery) in honor of Memorial Day and their service to our country.
 We do this together with the members of our local VFW post.